 Livestream: Registration is required and will close 24 hours before the event.
 Click here to register.

-This event is available only to CISAC faculty, fellows, staff, network affiliates, and honors students.
+This event is available only to CISAC faculty, fellows, staff, and honors students.

-About this Event: Stocking up its nuclear arsenal, jeopardizing U.S. research enterprises, provoking regional nationalism, and building a technological panopticon to rate every citizen’s behavior: these assumptions about China fuel US foreign policy shadow-boxing with misplaced concerns.
+About this Event: Jeopardizing U.S. research enterprises, provoking regional nationalism, and building a technological panopticon to rate every citizen's behavior: these assumptions about China fuel US foreign policy shadow-boxing with misplaced concerns.
 Our panel challenges prevalent narratives on China, providing informed, nuanced investigations that cut across a range of research methods.
-Julien de Troullioud’s research shows that China is not engaging in a nuclear arms race and proposes to re-examine recent policies against China’s influence in the U.S. research enterprise as a product of a “third China scare” that is hurting American and international academic research.
-Xinru Ma finds that both domestic Chinese nationalism and anti-China nationalism in East and Southeast Asia are not necessarily on the rise, according to evidence from social media data.
-Shazeda Ahmed’s interviews with Chinese government officials, tech firm representatives, and legal scholars reveal that the Chinese social credit system is more limited in its data collection and fragmented in its on-the-ground implementation than the dystopic institution its foreign critics presume it to be.
+Julien de Troullioud's argues that the rise of China in science and technology is not a threat to the US but instead an opportunity to jointly work to solve global issues.
+Data shows that the current policies to protect the US research enterprise in science is hurting American and international scientific research.
+Xinru Ma finds that nationalism in China and in Southeast Asia are not necessarily all anti-foreign, and is more of a liability rather than an asset for domestic regimes, according to evidences from formal modeling and social media data.
+Shazeda Ahmed's interviews with Chinese government officials, tech firm representatives, and legal scholars reveal that the Chinese social credit system is more limited in its data collection and fragmented in its on-the-ground implementation than the dystopic institution its foreign critics presume it to be.
 Our research presents new data and fresh perspectives for rethinking US-China dynamics.

 About the Speakers: